-We often see insiders buying up shares in companies that perform well over the long term.
+We’ve lost count of how many times insiders have accumulated shares in a company that goes on to improve markedly.
 The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
-So before you buy or sell ADMA Biologics, Inc. (NASDAQ:ADMA), you may well want to know whether insiders have been buying or selling.
+So we’ll take a look at whether insiders have been buying or selling shares in ADMA Biologics, Inc. (NASDAQ:ADMA).

 The Last 12 Months Of Insider Transactions At ADMA Biologics

-There haven't been any insider transactions in the last three months -- that doesn't mean much.
+It doesn’t really mean much that no insider has traded ADMA Biologics shares in the last quarter.
 On a brighter note, the transactions over the last year are encouraging.
-While we have no worries about the insider transactions, we'd be more comfortable if they owned more ADMA Biologics stock.
+Overall we don’t see anything to make us think ADMA Biologics insiders are doubting the company, and they do own shares.
 Of course, the future is what matters most.
 So if you are interested in ADMA Biologics, you should check out this free report on analyst forecasts for the company.